 What Google RankBrain Impacted

-Because RankBrain’s goal is to “think” for Google’s web crawlers, you can actually benefit if you’re “targeted” by the update:
+Because RankBrain’s goal is to “think” for Google’s web crawlers, you can benefit if you’re “targeted” by the update:

 Of all of the reasons your site might trigger the RankBrain update, this is the best-case scenario.
 RankBrain interprets new queries in Google’s search and sends users to your site if the crawlers think you’ll best meet their needs.
 In this case, unknown queries aren’t necessarily something you can control.
 However, if you provide content that can address those queries, RankBrain works to your advantage.

 Apart from being the answer to Google’s unknown queries, the other hazards or triggers for RankBrain don’t work in your favor.
-As with every other update and every other step Google takes, the goal of the RankBrain update is to keep web pages out of its SERPS if they don’t provide a helpful, relevant, and excellent user experience.
+As with every further update and step Google takes, the goal of the RankBrain update is to keep web pages out of its SERPS if they don’t provide a helpful, relevant, and excellent user experience.
 There are a few reasons why RankBrain will target you:

 Bad User Experience